 So one first finger just barring two strings

 And the shuffle.
 An easy way to remember the shuffle is “I’m happy you’re happy”.
 That’s kind of a good way to start it off…[2:00]

 That kind of thing.

-One of the most important things when you do chords, have your fiddle in tune.
+One of the most important things, when you do chords, is have your fiddle in tune.
 You’ll be surprised how challenging it is when your fiddle is just a little out of tune.
 So make sure your fiddle is in tune.
 That’s number one.

 So the fiddle shuffle for a two-step, even a reel, any fast tune, I’m gonna do a shuffle bowing, I’m gonna just hold that G chord…[2:36]